OpenZeppelin/openzeppelin-contracts/questions.md

 * What does integer division do in safeMath?

-* `VariablePriceCrowdsale`: I'm making externally available the current price by `getCurrentRate`, is that desirable?
+* `IncreasingTimeCrowdsale`: I'm making externally available the current price by `getCurrentRate`, is that desirable?
 Also, this gets called each time someone buys token, is there an extra cost of making this external/public?
 Check `view` modifier.
+  - Talked with Fran, update.

 * What is the point in using `Impl`s as opposed to passing arguments to base constructors?
 In particular, from Solidity docs: "Derived contracts need to provide all arguments needed for the base constructors."
   - Talked to Fran, due to multiple inheritance, would repeat base constructor calls with no guarantee of actually calling it twice :-\

-* Does `VariablePriceCrowdsale` work as is with decreasing price?
+* Does `IncreasingTimeCrowdsale` work as is with decreasing price?
+  - Looks like it doesn't due to uints.
+Changed name, adding require() to ensure this.

 ## Tests